SamuelTesfamariam/BostonHousePricing/README.md

-This repo is still under development!
 # BostonHousePricing

+### Introduction
 In this project I follow a tutorial by [Krish Naik](https://www.youtube.com/watch?v=MJ1vWb1rGwM) to familiarize myself with the end to end project excution process.
-From this project I learned some important topics: the CI/CD pipeline process and methods of deploying models, as well as testing APIs using the Postman app.
+From this project I learned some important topics: the CI/CD pipeline process and methods of deploying models, as well as testing APIs using the Postman app and dockerization of a project (even though I did not use a docker image to run the projectas a container).

 ### Software and Tools requirements: